The short answer

 GOOD REASON #1:

-This is completely acceptable.
+This is completely reasonable.
 In fact, some teachers even recommend to their students not to do every single exam, especially in the Elementary Levels (Prep to Grade 4).
 Once students get to Intermediate Levels (Grades 5-8), it might be a good idea to stop skipping, as the material gets noticeably more difficult.
 Also, keep in mind that starting from Grade 5, students need to complete and pass a co-requisite written examination in order to get their Certificate.

 GOOD REASON #2: